rayray0708/SQL-Research-and-Analysis-of-1980s-and-1990s-Employee-Database/README.md

 ## Usage
 To see the ER diagram, navigate to the ERD(EmployeesSQL) file.
 To see the table schemata, navigate to Schema(EmployeesSQL) file.
-To see answers to queries, navigate to Queries(EmployeesSQL) file.
+To see query answers, navigate to Queries(EmployeesSQL) file.
 ## Credits
 Special thanks to these individuals for their contribution to the project:
 -BSC tutor